dotnet/AspNetCore.Docs/aspnetcore/includes/scaffold-identity/migrations.md

 ---

-The output of the command includes an "applied" (**:::no-loc text="applied":::**) column to show which migrations are applied to the database.
+The output of the command includes an "`applied`" column to show which migrations are applied to the database.